As musicians, we all treasure our guitars. It tears our hearts to watch them in a beyond-repair state.

 Time, mishaps, and even travel leave their scars on your guitar.
 However, nothing works better than Plekking.
-It will quickly return your guitars to their former brilliance.
-So, Is Plek Worth It?
+It’ll quickly return your guitars to their former brilliance.

 Yes, plek is worth your money.
 There is no other way to get the most accurate fretwork than getting your guitar Plek’d.
 With its computer-guided precision, Plek can do wonders on your guitars.
 So, nothing beats this custom machine setup for making your guitar play like your dream.

 Still, have doubts about its worth?
 Let’s get into the depth of it so that you can decide yourself then.

 Checklist for Deciding Should Your Guitar be Plek’d or Not!

 Plek compared to other methods is an expensive procedure.
 Sometimes a simple road adjustment can even solve all the problems that you are facing.

 That’s why we suggest you check for any minor issues first.
 We’ve listed a few for your help.

 Your guitar frets are rarely perfect even when they freshly came from the factory.
 Plus, they wear down over time.